statiagov/gesmew/guides/content/developer/deployment/manual-ubuntu.md

 ```

 You will also need the `imagemagick` package, which is used to handle image
-manipulation which is used when you upload product images in your store:
+manipulation which is used when you upload establishment images in your store:

 ```bash
 $ apt-get install -y imagemagick